sunilchandra007/my-k8s-playground/helm.md

 # Helm Cheatsheet

-Helm is a package manager for Kubernetes that simplifies deploying and managing applications using *charts*.
+- Helm is a package manager for Kubernetes that simplifies deploying and managing applications using *charts*.
+- Helm Chart is bundle of YAML files that can be downloaded from Helm repository.
+- It is based on templates/blueprint with placeholders for dynamic values from values.yaml or --set command

 https://helm.sh/docs/intro/cheatsheet/
 ---